What is System Testing in Software Testing?

 10. If session timeout is implemented and working as expected

-11. If user is satisfied after using the site or in other words user does not find it difficult to use the site.
+11. If a user is satisfied after using the site or in other words user does not find it difficult to use the site.

-Types of System Test:
+Types of System Testing

 The overall it can be defined as below: (click on image to enlarge)